dkfriend07/test-smart-tutorial/source/index.html.md

 Clone this tutorial from [smart-tutorial](https://github.com/parthivbhagat/smart-tutorial).

-The example-smart-app contained in the soucrce folder includes follwing important files:
+The example-smart-app contained in the source folder includes following important files:

 **fhir-client.js**